-in addition there are very few of these additional entries but what at least one of two very fine statements.
-I think we have of the contest, brothers, a most valuable collection from most active members.
-I hope that some disposition will be made and put in permanent form in some folder or card form so that they can be carried in the pockets of our brothers and committee memory and become useful and operative.
+Past Department Commander Frank C. Huston, of Indiana: Now in addition there are very few of these additional entries but what contain at least one of two very fine statements.
+I think we have ellected in this contest, brothers, a most valuable collection from and nut in set active members.
+I hope that some disposition will be made and put in permanent form in some folder or card form so that they can be carried in the pockets of our brothers and comm to memory and become useful and operative.
 I move adoption of this report.